RocketChat/charts/stable/rocketchat/README.md

 $ mongorestore --host rocketchat-mongodb --username <mongodb.mongodbUsername> --password <mongodb.mongodbPassword> --db <mongodb.mongodbDatabase> --archive=/dump/rocketchat-db-bkup.gz --gzip
 ```

 In the last command `host` is the name of the rocketchat mongodb service.
+You may want to delete the extra replicaset for rocketchat from before the upgrade.